OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/migrating-variables.md

 ### Merge variables to the default branch

 If you migrated the variables to any branch other than the default, be sure merge the variables to the default branch immediately.
-The variables are now just like any other file in your Git respository, so follow your typical Git workflows to get this merged.
+The variables are now just like any other file in your Git repository, so follow your typical Git workflows to get this merged.

 ### Update any other branches